danmayer/danmayer.github.com/_posts/2015-02-18-safer-refactoring-on-legacy-systems.md

 TLDR; I did a refactoring, which I believe should have been done.
 After I completed the release, I realized how I could have done it safer and with less stress all around.
 Read the breakdown and two solutions to see a better way to handle situations like this.

-First let me start by saying I am very aware of [responsible refactoring](http://naildrivin5.com/blog/2013/08/08/responsible-refactoring.html), which is a great thing to keep in mind.
+First let me start by saying I am very aware of [responsible refactoring](http://naildrivin5.com/blog/2013/08/08/responsible-refactoring.html), which is a great <!--more--> thing to keep in mind.
 I knew when I first started this refactoring it would be a little dangerous, but decided to take it on for a few reasons.

 * we had extracted the functionally of the app into a gem
 * the gem had made it into usage in ALL other consumer facing applications